 The Great Western Arcade

-The perfect hideaway to step away from the crowd.
-Just off the bustling Corporation Street, it offers great shopping without great fuss, ideal for a quick bite or a leisurely lunch.
-Then it’s off to the largest GAP in the city or any of the other great fashion, travel or sports stores close at hand.
+The perfect hideaway to step away from the crowd, Martineau Place is just off the bustling Corporation Street, it offers great food without great fuss, ideal for a quick bite or a leisurely lunch.

 It's also the perfect day out with family or friends with some great places to eat and relax.
 Jumping with live events by local performers and well as an Urban & Vintage market on the first Saturday of every month.